 A staple’s a staple, right?
 Wrong.
-There are dozens of different kinds of staples designed for different applications and intended for different kinds of staplers, from office staplers to large industrial staplers.
-Keep these different types of staples in mind when you’re selecting fasteners for a project.
+There are dozens of different types of staples designed for different applications and intended for different kinds of staplers, from office staplers to large industrial staplers.
+Keep these?different types of staples?in mind when you’re selecting fasteners for a project.

 There’s more to it than just wire.
 Staples come in varieties of metals, which may or may not be rust-resistant.
-Staples made from uncoated metal, or bright metal, are not rust-resistant, so they’re unsuitable for use outdoors or in damp environments.
+Some types of staples are made from uncoated metal, or bright metal, are not rust-resistant, so they’re unsuitable for use outdoors or in damp environments.
 Galvanized staples have a rust-resistant coating, and stainless steel staples provide the highest level of corrosion resistance.

 The type of wire is just the start.
 Next comes the thickness: fine, medium, or heavy.
 It’s important to understand the appropriate application for the different gauges of wire.
 Use fine wire staples for upholstery or for other applications where the look of the staple may be important.
 Fine wire also works for ordinary office staplers you use to fasten less than 20 pages of paper.
 Medium wire can handle thicker or stronger materials such as wood, floors, or moldings.
 Heavy-gauge wire staplers are for industrial uses, such as closing cartons or attaching boxes to skids.